5 Qualities to Look for in a Narcotics Rehab Program

 4. Flexibility

 According to the NIDA, “An individual’s treatment and services plan must be assessed continually and modified as necessary to ensure that it meets his or her changing needs.”
-This is why a narcotics rehab program must be flexible; a person may not need the same treatment plan or even the same treatments all throughout their attendance in rehab.
-Patients need to find a program that has options for those changing needs and, if necessary, will recommend them to another facility or program, even and especially after their time at the original rehab center has ended.
+This is why a narcotics rehab program must be flexible; a person may not need the same treatment plan or even the same treatments throughout their attendance in rehab.
+Patients need to find a program that has options for changing needs and, if necessary, will recommend them to another facility or program, even and especially after their time at the original rehab center has ended.

 Don’t wait Until It’s Too Late.